The Supreme Court Fight Over Microsoft's Foreign Servers Is Over - Slashdot

 Re: (Score:2)

-Absolutely Fabulous (Score:2)
+Absolutely Fabulous (Score:3)

 So, we have two losers and one winner here: